MSU Billings Catalog

 www.msubillings.edu/asc

-The Academic Support Center's mission is to empower students to become confident, capable, independent learners.
-The ASC provides qualified tutors, supplemental instruction (SI) leaders, peer mentors, and resources that support students in their quest to reach their goals, in a safe and encouraging learning environment.
+The Academic Support Center encourages students in the learning process by providing a welcoming and dynamic environment.
+The ASC empowers students to attain their educational goals through qualified tutors, supplemental instruction (SI) leaders, peer mentors, and resources that support students.
 For up-to-date tutoring and SI schedules or more information about resources, visit the ASC at either City College or University Campus, view the ASC's website, email academicsupportcenter@msubillings.edu, or call 406-657-1641.

 Special educational delivery requirements that need to be addressed by persons with disabilities should be directed to Disability Support Services.